 SURVEY OFFICER’S LOG: SPACE TIME 10438494-3383446

-Next time on Wastes of Space: We really will get the damn thing moving.
+Read on here for Wastes of Space part 7, in which we really will get the damn base moving.
+Promise.